HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Conclusions and Summary

-\item A possible explanation for the polar and eccentric architectures of these systems is high-eccentricity migration produced by secular interactions from yet undetected outer planetary companions or the observed wide-orbit stars.
-In contrast, we disfavor in-situ excitation of inclinations and eccentricities, as this would require companions at orbital distances we have ruled out with out-of-transit RVs.
+\item A possible explanation for the polar and eccentric (potentially eccentric in the case of HATS-38 b) orbits of these planets is high-eccentricity tidal migration produced by secular interactions from yet undetected outer planetary companions or the observed wide-orbit stars.
+If HATS-38b has a circular orbit, the polar orbit could also be explained with formation in a primordially misaligned disk.
+In contrast, we disfavor in-situ excitation of inclinations and eccentricities for either system, as this would require companions at orbital distances we have ruled out with out-of-transit RVs.

 \item Through hierarchical Bayesian modeling of sky-projected obliquity measurements, we found suggestive evidence for a preponderance of polar orbits of hot Neptunes.
 In contrast, and similar to recent work by \citet{Siegel2023} and \citet{Dong23}, we do not observe significant clustering of hot Jupiters in polar orbits.
 However, we note that the exact obliquity distribution of Neptunes is sensitive to the choice of priors, highlighting the need for additional obliquity measurements of Neptunes to robustly compare the hot Neptune obliquity distribution to hot Jupiters. \end{itemize}